bayfrontmedia/bones-service-rbac/docs/models/tenantusermeta.md

 The `Bayfront\BonesService\Rbac\Models\TenantUserMetaModel` is used to manage tenant user metadata.

-This model uses the [SoftDeletes](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/traits/softdeletes.md) trait.
+This model uses the [HasProtectedPrefix](../traits/hasprotectedprefix.md) and [SoftDeletes](https://github.com/bayfrontmedia/bones-service-orm/blob/master/docs/traits/softdeletes.md) traits.

-The `protected_prefix` [config value](../setup.md#configuration) is used to restrict access to meta keys beginning with a protected prefix.
-This can be overridden using the [withProtectedPrefix](#withprotectedprefix) and [onlyProtectedPrefix](#onlyprotectedprefix) functions.

 Due to the way the field is stored in the database, meta values will always be returned as a string.
 By JSON-encoding and decoding the value, other data types can be preserved.